 Cheapest Car Insurance Companies for 17-Year-Old Drivers

 The best way to save on car insurance is to shop around.
-The least expensive quote we found for adding a 17-year-old driver to the family policy was with Geico at an average of $2,823.
+The least expensive quote we found for adding a 17-year-old driver to the family policy was with GEICO at an average of $2,823.
 The most expensive was Nationwide, with an increase of $928, which translates to $3,751 to add a teen to your family policy.
-That’s an increase of about 25%.
+That’s over 30% more than GEICO's premium.
 To find the cheapest car insurance companies for 17-year-old drivers, we looked at figures from companies that write policies in at least 30 states, so you may or may not have better success with a local company in your area.

 Cheapest Companies for 17-Year-Olds Added to Family Policy